Lexington High School XC/Track & Field Guiding Principles

 - Student-athletes and parents should look at the schedule the first week of practice for the entire season, and plan accordingly so that they can attend all meets in which they will be entered.

-- For all varsity, junior varsity, freshmen/sophomore, and rising star competitions the coaches will put together lineups made up of student-athletes who best follow the team’s principles that will put the team in the best position to be competitive.
+- For all varsity, junior varsity, freshmen/sophomore, and rising star competitions the coaches will put together lineups made up of student-athletes who follow the team’s principles and will put the team in the best position to be competitive.
 This may mean a student-athlete will not compete at a meet for which they qualified.

 - Uniforms are a required part of being on this team.
 Each student-athlete must be wearing a team issued uniform (singlet AND shorts/spandex) for competition, or they will not be allowed to compete.
-Purchase uniforms HERE.

 - If anyone needs financial assistance to purchase uniforms, please email the head coach directly.